STUK oversees nuclear safety

 According to the Nuclear Energy Act, a licensee must ensure safety.
 STUK supervision serves to ensure that the licensee bears its responsibility.

-Finland has two nuclear power plants with a total of four nuclear power plant units, two in Loviisa and two in Olkiluoto.
+Finland has three nuclear power plants with a total of five nuclear power plant units, two in Loviisa and three in Olkiluoto.
 The most important goal in the supervision of nuclear power plants is to ensure that the reactor remains under control in all situations.
-The supervision also extends to the fifth nuclear power plant unit currently under construction in Olkiluoto and any plans concerning nuclear power plant projects in Finland.
+The supervision also extends to any plans concerning nuclear power plant projects in Finland.
 In addition, STUK supervises VTT’s research reactor located in Otaniemi, Espoo, and its decommissioning.

 Safeguarding nuclear materials, i.e. surveillance aimed at preventing the proliferation of nuclear weapons, assures that nuclear materials and other nuclear products remain in peaceful use, in accordance with permits and declarations, and that nuclear facilities and nuclear technology are used only for peaceful purposes.

 The regulatory control of nuclear waste management includes oversight of handling, storage and disposal of low- and intermediate-level radioactive waste as well as spent nuclear fuel and decommissioning of nuclear facilities.